KSchmitt-01/Covid-Data-Dashboard/README.md

 ## Setup Python Flask Backend

-To run the backend, go into the Covid-Data-Dashboard\front-end directory and run the following command in a new terminal:
+To run the back-end, go into the Covid-Data-Dashboard\front-end directory and run the following command in a new terminal:

 ```
 yarn start-backend